 Ever more frequently one sees “forever chemicals” mentioned in the news.
 They’ve become so pervasive they’re found in most water supplies, in the rainfall over Antarctica, and in the bloodstream of every person.

 The forever chemicals being talked about are members of a large family of manmade chemicals called PFAS, PFOS, and PFOAS.
 The archtype of this family is perfluorooctanoic acid.
 These have been manufactured since the 1940s and do not occur in nature.
-More members of this family are developed each year.
+We’ve developed more than 16,000 different PFAS type chemicals.
+More members of this family of chemicals are developed each year.

 Perfluoro- and polyfluoro- chemicals have become so widespread because they are so useful.
 Most of them repel both water and oils.
 They’re used to make Teflon and other non-stick coatings, stain resistant carpet, water-repellent clothes, fire-fighting foam, ski wax, waterproof cosmetics, and many other products.

-They are not harmless.
+They are not harmless and they are mostly unregulated in the USA.
 In recent years, studies have shown possible causal connections with testicular and kidney cancer, fetal problems like low birth weight, early puberty, immune system problems, liver damage, thyroid disease, blood pressure problems during pregnancy, and colitis.

 Study results thus far have been inconclusive but it’s a major concern because these chemicals are everywhere and we can’t effectively get rid of them.
 They become more abundant each year.